 iii. in order to establish, exercise or defend our legal rights (including providing information to others for the purposes of fraud prevention and reducing credit risk).

 a.
-We will take reasonable technical and organizational precautions to prevent the loss, misuse or alteration of your personal information.
+We will take reasonable technical and organisational precautions to prevent the loss, misuse or alteration of your personal information.

 b.
 We will store all the personal information you provide on our secure (password- and firewall-protected) servers.

 c.
-You acknowledge that the transmission of information over the internet is inherently insecure, and we cannot guarantee the security of data sent over the internet.
+Although we take the protection of your personal information seriously and have implemented measures to protect your data, the transmission of information over the internet is inherently insecure, and we cannot guarantee the security of data sent over the internet.

 d.
 You are responsible for keeping the password you use for accessing our website confidential; we will not ask you for your password (except when you log in to our website).